supsi-cs-student-projects/C4110Z.1-2025-Team-1/README.md

 - **Lottie**: The animations used in the app are created using Lottie, a library for rendering animations in real-time.

 ## 📦 **Third-party code/resources**
-The project doesn't use directly any third-party code.
+The project does not directly use any third-party code.
 It relies only on Flutter's libraries.
 However, it was created starting from the project: https://github.com/appwrite/demo-todo-with-flutter. \
-All the assets used in the app, that means all the visual part, is entirely designed by our team.
+All visual assets used in the app were entirely designed by our team.
 ## 📁 **Outline of the file structure and dependencies**
 As said before the project uses Flutter framework.
-All the required libraries and dependecies are listed in the [pubspec](pubspec.yaml) file.\
+All the required libraries and dependencies are listed in the [pubspec](pubspec.yaml) file.\
 All the code is in the *lib* directory.
 This is its structure:
 ```
 .